illumos/ipd/ipd/0037/README.md

 'Optional Asynchronous Events Supported (OAES)'.
 The human readable name, while a bit long is that whole thing ignoring the part in parens.
 The short name is 'OAES'.
 A user may be interested in the value of this field or they may be interested in a particular bit.
-In this case, bis, 8, 9, 11-14 all have specific disjoin meanings.
+In this case, bits, 8, 9, 11-14 all have specific disjoint meanings.
 Bit 9 says that the device supports the 'Firmware Activation Notices'.
 So someone might want to walk up and use `nvmeadm identify` to get at this single specific bit.